Your nanny can opt out of a pension scheme

 November 1, 2016

 A nanny who has been automatically enrolled to your workplace pension scheme has the right to opt out.
-The decision to opt out must be freely taken by your nanny – ie you cannot ask him or her to opt out.
+The decision to opt out must be freely taken by your nanny – i.e. you cannot ask, encourage or entice them to opt out.

 When a job holder can opt out

-Once a nanny has been enrolled into your pension scheme he or she has one calendar month to opt out and get a full refund of contributions.
-The opt out period starts from whichever is later:
+Once a nanny has been enrolled into your workplace pension scheme they have one calendar month to opt out and get a full refund of contributions.
+The opt-out period starts from whichever is later:

 • The date membership of the scheme became active